seamusdemora/PiFormulae/PiCameraAntics.md

 ## 1. Before you begin: Focusing PiCamera

 [It's the focus, stupid!](https://en.wikipedia.org/wiki/It%27s_the_economy,_stupid) OK, so I realize that for £24 you can't expect a pro-quality DSLR.
-But this PiCamera (and the people in the Raspberry Pi organization that make decisions and profit from its sales) is not quite [up to snuff](https://dictionary.cambridge.org/dictionary/english/up-to-snuff)!
+But this PiCamera (and the people in the Raspberry Pi organization that make decisions and profit from its sales) is not quite [up to snuff](https://dictionary.cambridge.org/dictionary/english/up-to-snuff) when it comes to the simple matter of setting the lens' focus!
 I'll belay my rant for another day, but here's what you need to know:
 #### `TURN THE FOCUS RING FULLY CCW AS YOU'RE FACING THE CAMERA`

 Do this before you get started - it will save you a lot of time.